 - Q Can I take Metformin if I am allergic to sulfa based drugs?

-- Q Is metformin safe for long term use?
+- Q Is metformin safe for pregnant or breast-feeding women?